Lecture

 TOPIC

 Course organization (credits, workload, logistics) and content overview.
 Introduction to Swarm Intelligence (SI) and key principles, natural and artificial examples.
 Foraging, trail laying/following mechanisms.
 Open-space, multi-source foraging experiments: biological data and microscopic models.
-From real to virtual ants: Ant System (AS), the first combinatorial optimization algorithm based on ant trail/following principles.
-Application to a classical operational research problem: the Traveling Salesperson Problem (TSP).
+Collective movements, flocking in natural societies.

 LECTURE